AlouiAmine/Entity-Discovery-And-Linking-System-2019/README.md

 # Data preprocess:

- Data preprocessing may take some time, so it's better to run it in backgroung using the following command:
+ Data preprocessing may take some time, so it's better to run it in background using the following command:

  `nohup python3 -u preprocess_data.py > log_file.log & tail -f log_file.log`